-The Advanced Products business provides high value-added electronic materials and high-performance components utilizing proprietary materials for the semiconductor, automotive, and electronics industries.
+The Advanced Products business provides high value-added electronic materials and high-performance components based on proprietary materials technologies, with a focus on growth fields such as semiconductors, automotive applications (xEVs), healthcare, and electronic devices.

-The Company seeks to create new products and businesses by ensuring a stable supply through expanded production capacity, while further refining and integrating its core competencies.
-In addition, the Company is promoting market development through cross-functional collaboration among sales, development, and marketing under a key account strategy, and strengthening customer engagement by leveraging digital transformation (DX).
-Through the provision of high-value-added products, the Company aims to contribute to the realization of a more prosperous society.
+To this end, the business will ensure a stable supply through expanded production capacity and promote the creation of new products and new businesses by further refining and integrating its core competencies.
+In addition, it will pursue market development through cross-functional collaboration among sales, development, and marketing under a key account framework, while strengthening customer engagement through the use of digital transformation (DX).
+Through the provision of high value-added products, the business seeks to contribute to the realization of a prosperous society.

 Figure 1: Appearance of square silicon substrate (size example 510 mm x 515 mm x 0.8 mm) (right)(Left: 300 mm-dia. single-crystal silicon wafer (for size comparison))